Mateus (footballer, born June 1984): Later career

 On 17 November 2013, Mateus moved to his country's league for the first time, signing for C.D.
 Primeiro de Agosto for the new year.
 In December 2015, he agreed a move back to Portugal's top flight, joining F.C.
 Arouca for the remainder of the campaign with the option of one more.

 Mateus returned to Boavista on 23 June 2017, signing a one-year deal a decade after first joining the club.
-After six goals from 31 appearances in his first season back at the Estádio do Bessa, he extended his link until 2020.
+Having totalled six goals from 31 appearances in his first season back at the Estádio do Bessa, he extended his link until 2020.

 At the end of his contract, Mateus moved to Liga Portugal 2 side F.C.
 Penafiel on a one-year deal.
 In July 2021, he dropped into the Liga 3 at the age of 37 with S.C.U.
 Torreense.

 Remaining in Portugal, Mateus then represented third-tier U.D.
 Leiria and amateurs F.C.
 Maia Lidador in the Porto Football Association.